charbugs/emphasize/README.md

 }
 ```

-Finally a markup response can contain a error message that is displayed to the user:
+Finally, a markup response can contain a error message that is displayed to the user:

 ```Javascrip
 {